While semi Autos have gained popularity in the last couple of years revolvers still hold a couple of advantages for concealed carry.

 - The sights aren’t great.

 With its 2-inch barrel and 23-ounce weight the Kimber K6s has is similar in size and weight to the Smith and Wesson 640 Pro but it also holds an extra round which gives it a 17% increase in capacity.
+This puts it at the top of the list of heavy concealed carry revolvers.
 The gun also has a pretty good trigger and set of sights that are dovetailed into the gun.
-Most of the K6 guns come with 3 dot sights but they also sell 3 doty tritium night sights and a fiber optic front with a blacked-out rear.
+While most of the K6 guns come with 3 dot sights but they also sell 3 doty tritium night sights and a fiber optic front with a blacked-out rear.
 The trigger is good until you consider the price of the gun and then you feel like you should have gotten more for your money.
 It’s better than the Ruger SP101 but not as good as the 640 Pro.

 Chambered in 357 magnum you can shoot 38 special from this gun and get an extra round over the other competitors.
 With the heavy frame and 38 special, the Kimber K6s will be a really soft shooter.
 Can you shoot 357 in it?
 Yes, but it won’t be fun and the short barrel won’t allow enough powder to burn to get a noticeable difference in velocity.
 This gun is also more expensive than most concealed carry revolvers but inline with the cost of comparable options.